redanthrax/redanthrax.dev/src/pages/posts/portnox_duo_radius.md

 Navigate to Groups and create a new group.
 I call mine OrgName Access.

 Edit the group and enable VPN Access.

-Default settings should be fine.
+In order to authenticate without the Agent P software be sure to uncheck the Validate Risk Score for all managed devices.

 Go to Members in the group and select AZURE AD.

 Select the Azure AD group that will have VPN access.

-It can take a while for the accounts to sync.

 Navigate to Settings.
 Click Services.
 Expand CLEAR RADIUS SERVICE.